canro91/canro91.github.io/_posts/2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture.md

 Sometimes, we need to create fakes for our collaborators even when the tested behavior doesn't need them.

-## Builder methods
+## 1. Builder methods

-One easy alternative to write simpler test is to use builder methods.
+One easy alternative to writing simpler tests is to use builder methods.

 With a builder method, we only create the fakes we need inside our tests.
 And, inside the builder method, we create "empty" fakes for the collaborators we don't need for the tested scenario.

-We've used this idea of builder methods to [make our tests less noisy]({% post_url 2020-11-02-UnitTestingTips %}).
+We've used this idea of builder methods to [make our tests less noisy]({% post_url 2020-11-02-UnitTestingTips %}) and more readable.

 Our test with a builder method looks like this: